Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Existing parametrisations

 \subsection{Case 1: Tidal Flow}

 We consider a periodic tidal flow $U(t)=U_\text{tidal}\cos(\omega t)$ in the $x$-direction where $U_{\text{tidal}}$ is a constant and $\omega$ is the tidal frequency.
-Tidal flows are a major source of waves and the associated stress impacts the strength of barotropic and internal tides \citep{ansong2015indirect,buijsman2015optimizing}.
-As a result, this flow regime appears to be the main focus of stress in the literature.
-Here, we restrict our focus to two parametrisations.
-Namely, an older parametrisation due to \citet[hereafter, JSL2001]{jayne2001parameterizing}, and a more recent parametrisation due to \citet[hereafter SAH2020]{shakespeare2020drag}.
+Tidal flows are a major source of internal waves and the stress associated with their generation impacts the strength of both barotropic and internal tides \citep{ansong2015indirect,buijsman2015optimizing}.
+As a result, this flow regime is the main focus in the oceanic literature.

+In the work of \citet{bell1975topographically}, linear theory was used to develop an expression for the energy flux generated by internal tidal waves.
+Bell found his theory to compare favorably with observations, and his parametrisations have since been refined by others including \citet{smith2002conversion}, \citet{khatiwala2003generation} and \citet{nycander2005generation}.
+Although Bell's theory was derived for small-scale topography, recent work \citep{geoffroy2024tidal,pollmann2023resolving} suggests that Bell's linear theory can still be reliable for moderately large topography, particularly for low mode waves.
+However, because Bell's parametrisation and its derivatives provide expressions for the time-averaged energy flux, they cannot be directly converted to time-dependent stress parametrisations.

+For our analysis, we focus on two easily applied stress parametrisations closely related to the work of \citet{bell1975topographically}.
+First, we will discuss an older and ubiquitously applied parametrisation due to \citet[hereafter, JSL2001]{jayne2001parameterizing}, which is essentially a scaling for stress based on Bell's formula for the internal tide energy flux.
+Then, we will analyse a more mathematically rigorous parametrisation due to \citet[hereafter SAH2020]{shakespeare2020drag}.
+A comparison of other similar parametrisations, with a focus on energy conversion, is given by \citet{green2013comparison}.